 We will read, that is, until such time in the future, chronologically, when the hands of all clocks are frozen on eternity - in accordance with His Plan put into place, chronologically, before the foundations of the world - and we will worship Him in His presence forever.

 Aren't you Saying that the Book of Amos is as Important as the Gospel of Matthew?
 How can this be?

 The Holy Scriptures are the divinely inspired revelation of our Creator to covenant and provide a Plan of Salvation for His people through the Redeemer Jesus Christ.
 These Holy Scriptures include the Gospel of Matthew as well as the Book of Amos.

 Having said that, The Team is not in the position to assess the relative importance of one Book in His Holy Scriptures over another.
 We will not address these questions.

 We have found it to be life changing to read the Scriptures cover-to-cover chronologically every year.
-Through this annual journey, the progressive revelation of His Plan for our salvation has become real, upfront and personal.
+Through this year after year journey, the progressive revelation of His Plan for our salvation has become real, upfront and personal.
 Our experience with the Scriptures through our annual journey is the main reason why we have undertaken the New Reformation project.